 The environment variable DYNAMODB_TABLE is set to reference the name of the VotesTable we create in our SAM template.
 However, this is a remote variable that is evaluated and expanded by AWS CloudFormation as it processes the template.

-you must pass it a local representation of the environment variables it needs.
-You do this via the --env-vars
+When you run sam local you must pass it a local representation of the environment variables it needs.
+You do this via the --env-vars or -n flag.

-and paste the following text:
+Create a file locals.json and paste the following text:

 {